meliao/osdc_support/_site/citation.rst

 OSDC
 -------------

-"This work made use of the Open Science Data Cloud (OSDC) which is an Open Cloud Consortium (OCC)-sponsored project.
+"This work made use of the Open Science Data Cloud (OSDC) which is an Open Commons Consortium (OCC)-sponsored project.
 This work was supported in part by grants from Gordon and Betty Moore Foundation and the National Science Foundation and major contributions from OCC members like the University of Chicago."